tc39/proposal-intl-enumeration/README.md

 Web applications can also combine the use of the proposed API with Intl.DisplayNames and Intl.NumberFormat to build a powerful UI without downloading a lot of data.
 For example, web applications can use the proposed API to get the list of supported currency, then use Intl.DisplayNames to get back the display name of the currency to build a menu for user to select the calendar, and format the currency amount by using Intl.NumberFormat API.
 The return value could also support the code to decide which set of the currency conversion information should be downloaded from the server and only download the set of currency the implementation knows how to format correctly, or download all the currency tables and then import polifil to support the one which is not supported.
 Without the proposed API the web application may either download an extra currency exchange table for currency which won’t be formatted correctly by Intl.NumberFormat and neither be able to efficiently determine which set of currency format data need to be imported with the polyfill.
 The proposed API empowers the web developer to design an efficient system to import minimum information from the server to implement such a fallback mechanism.

+ECMA 402 is also used on the server side.
+A server side application code running on top of Node.js, which is built based on v8 and can access ECMA402 code can call the proposed API to generate a list of time zone names known by the server into html and return to the client in a calendar application.

 In summary, the proposed API is an important facility to allow web developers to detect missing support and import fallback polyfills efficiently with a minimum amount of data in the application initialization time.
 It also allows web application, in conjunction with using other ECMA402 API to program powerful internationalization UI with very minimum information from server side.
+It is also a vital facility for server side usage of ECMA402.

 ## Overview